AmirRezaFarokhy/RSI-Divergence/README.md

 # RSI-Divergence
-Finding the divergence of the gold market based on the RSI indicator.
+Finding the divergence of the gold market(XAUUSD) based on the RSI indicator.
 It is one of the trading strategies.
 Tested and obtained percentage: 75% winning rate.

 ## Results